 You can disable hybrid join by preventing one of the requirement elements from triggering hybrid join registration:

-- Modify the Scheduled Task which triggers AAD device registration.
+- Modify the Scheduled Task which triggers Entra ID device registration.
 See Task Scheduler > Microsoft > Windows > Workplace Join > Automatic-Device-Join.
 See the following 3 items for details:

 - Deleting the Scheduled Task seems to work reliably.